 (Laughter)

-But, sorry, Dad, a kid I resented him for it, because I him for making me soft, which wasn’t welcomed in the town in Oregon that we had moved to.
-Because being soft meant I was bullied.
+But, sorry, Dad, as a kid I resented for it, because I blamed him for making me soft, which wasn’t welcomed in the town in Oregon that we had moved to.
+Because soft meant that I was bullied.
 See, my dad wasn’t traditionally masculine, so he didn’t teach me to use my hands.
 He didn’t teach me how to hunt, how fight, you know, man stuff.
-Instead he taught me what knew: that being a man was about sacrifice and doing whatever you to take care of and provide for your family.
-But there was another role I how to play from my dad, who, I discovered, learned it from his dad, a state senator who in life had to work nights as a janitor to support his family, and he never a soul.
-That role was to suffer in secret.
-And now three later, I find myself playing that role, too.
-So couldn’t my grandfather just reach out to another man and ask help?
-Why does my dad to this day still he’s got to do it all on his own? know a man who would rather die than tell man that they’re hurting.
+Instead he taught me what he knew: that being man was about sacrifice and doing whatever you can take care of and provide for your family.
+But there was another I learned how to play from my dad, who, I discovered, it from his dad, a state senator who later in life had to work nights as a janitor to his family, and he never told a soul.
+That role was to suffer secret.
+And now three generations later, I find myself playing that role, too.
+So couldn’t my grandfather just reach out to another man ask for help?
+Why does my dad to this day think he’s got to do it all on his own? know a man who would rather die than tell man that they’re hurting.
 But it’s not because we’re all, like, strong silent types.
 It’s not.
-A lot us men are really good at making friends, and talking, just not about anything real.
+A lot of men are really good at making friends, and talking, just not about anything real.

 (Laughter)

-If it’s work or sports or politics or women, we have no problem our opinions, but if it’s about our insecurities or our struggles, fear of failure, then it’s almost like we become paralyzed. least, I do.
+If it’s work or sports or politics or women, we have no problem sharing our opinions, but if it’s our insecurities or our struggles, our fear of failure, it’s almost like we become paralyzed.
+At least, I do.

-So some of the ways that I have been practicing breaking of this behavior are by creating experiences that force me to be vulnerable.
-So if there’s I’m experiencing shame around in my life, I practice diving straight into it, matter how scary it is — and sometimes, even publicly. then in doing so I take away its power, my display of vulnerability can in some cases give other permission to do the same.
+So of the ways that I have been practicing breaking free of this behavior are by experiences that force me to be vulnerable.
+So if there’s something I’m experiencing around in my life, I practice diving straight into it, no matter scary it is — and sometimes, even publicly.
+Because then in doing so I away its power, and my display of vulnerability can in some cases give other permission to do the same.

-As an example, a little while ago was wrestling with an issue in my life that knew I needed to talk to my guy friends about, but I was so by fear that they would judge me and see me as and I would lose my standing as a leader that I knew I had take them out of town on a three-day guys —
+As an example, a little while ago I was wrestling with issue in my life that I knew I needed to talk to my guy friends about, but was so paralyzed by fear that they would judge and see me as weak and I would lose my standing a leader that I knew I had to take them out of on a three-day guys trip —

 (Laughter)

-Just to open up.
+Just to up.
 And guess what?
-It wasn’t the end of the third day that I finally found the strength to talk to about what I was going through.
+It wasn’t until the end the third day that I finally found the strength to talk to about what I was going through.
 But when I did, amazing happened.
 I realized that I wasn’t alone, because guys had also been struggling.
-And as soon as found the strength and the courage to share my shame, it was gone.
-Now, I’ve learned over time that I want to practice vulnerability, then I need to build myself a system of accountability.
-So I’ve really blessed as an actor.
-I’ve built a really wonderful base, really, really sweet and engaged, and so I to use my social platform as kind of this Trojan horse I could create a daily practice of authenticity and vulnerability. response has been incredible.
+And as soon as I found the strength the courage to share my shame, it was gone.
+Now, I’ve over time that if I want to practice vulnerability, I need to build myself a system of accountability.
+So I’ve been blessed as an actor.
+I’ve built a really wonderful fan base, really, really sweet and engaged, and so I decided to my social platform as kind of this Trojan horse wherein I could create a practice of authenticity and vulnerability.
+The response has been incredible.
 It’s been affirming, it’s been heartwarming.
-I get tons love and press and positive messages daily.
-But it’s from a certain demographic: women.
+I tons of love and press and positive messages daily.
+But it’s all from certain demographic: women.

 (Laughter)

 This is real.
-Why are only women me?
-Where are the men?
+Why are only women following me?
+Where the men?

 (Laughter)

-About a year ago, I this photo.
-Now, afterwards, I was scrolling through some of comments, and I noticed that one of my female fans tagged her boyfriend in the picture, and her boyfriend responded saying, “Please stop tagging me in gay shit.
+About a year ago, I posted photo.
+Now, afterwards, I was scrolling through some of the comments, and noticed that one of my female fans had tagged her in the picture, and her boyfriend responded by saying, “Please stop me in gay shit.
 Thx.”

 (Laughter)

-As if being makes you less of a man, right?
+As if being gay makes you less of man, right?

-So I took a deep breath, I responded.
-I said, very politely, that I was just curious, because I’m on an of masculinity, and I wanted to know why my love for my wife as gay shit.
-And then I said, honestly I just wanted to learn.
+So I took a deep breath, and I responded.
+I said, politely, that I was just curious, because I’m on an exploration of masculinity, and I to know why my love for my wife qualified as gay shit.
+And then I said, I just wanted to learn.

 (Laughter)

-Now, he wrote me back.
-I thought he was going to go off on me, instead he apologized.
-He told me how, growing up, displays of affection were looked down on.
-He told me that he was wrestling and with his ego, and how much he loved his girlfriend and how thankful was for her patience.
-And then a few weeks later, he messaged me again.
-This time he sent a photo of him on one knee proposing.
+Now, he immediately wrote me back. thought he was going to go off on me, but he apologized.
+He told me how, growing up, public displays of affection were down on.
+He told me that he was wrestling and struggling with his ego, and how much he his girlfriend and how thankful he was for her patience.
+And then few weeks later, he messaged me again.
+This time sent me a photo of him on one knee proposing.

 (Applause)